parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 2: Deploy app to your organisation

 1. Open a Windows PowerShell console on your windows machine.
+1. If you have downloaded the app repository (not cloned), then you would need to set executionPolicy to unrestricted using following command:
+    ```
+    Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Force -Scope CurrentUser
+    ```
 1. Find PowerShell module named "ActionPackageDeploy.psm1" present in the cloned folder, copy its absolute path and run the following command in the Windows PowerShell console.

     ```
     import-module "<AbsolutePathFor_ActionPackageDeploy.psm1>"
     ```

-    This command imports the Functions exported by ActionPackageDeploy.psm1 module which are used in the next steps.
+    This command imports the Functions exported by ActionPackageDeploy.psm1 module, that are used in the next steps.

-1. Once import is successful, run the below command to deploy the app package to your Microsoft 365 subscription.
+1. After importing the module, run the below command to deploy the app package to your Microsoft 365 subscription.
+Replace <AbsolutePath for MSTeamsPoll.zip> in following command, with the absolute path for "MSTeamsPoll.zip" folder created in Step1.

     ```
     New-ActionPackage -PackageZipFilePath "<AbsolutePath for MSTeamsPoll.zip>"
     ```

-    In the above command, replace <AbsolutePath for MSTeamsPoll.zip> with the absolute path for "MSTeamsPoll.zip" folder created in Step1.

-1. An AAD custom app, Bot are programmatically created in your tenant to power the Poll message extension app in Teams.
+    An AAD custom app, Bot are programmatically created in your tenant to power the Poll message extension app in Teams.

 1. After successful execution of above command, a Poll Teams app zip file is generated at `<Home_Directory>\TeamsApp\microsoft-teams-appzip-upload.zip`.

 <br/>